cslarsen/mickey-scheme-historic/README.md

     (when green-light (format-drive))

-If `when` is a simple function, it will always format the hard drive.
-Now, macros allow us to _control evaluation_.
-So we *only* want to evaluate the code body if `green-light` is true.
-Let's create a macro that does that.
+If `when` was implemented as a function, it would always format the hard drive, because function parameters must be evaluated _before_ entering the function itself.

+Now, we are pretty careful with our hard drives, so we want a way to _control evaluation_.
+Scheme's macros will let us do exactly that.

+So let's implement `when` as a hygienic macro.

     mickey> (define-syntax when
               (syntax-rules ()